 June 1939: In a hotel room overlooking Piccadilly Circus, two young men are arrested.
-One is court-martialled for ‘conduct unbecoming’; the other is deported home to Germany for ‘re-education’ in a brutal labour camp.
+Charles is court-martialled for “conduct unbecoming”; Anselm is deported home to Germany for “re-education” in a brutal labour camp.
 Separated by the outbreak of war, and a social order that rejects their love, they must each make a difficult choice, and then live with the consequences.

-April 2012: A British diplomat, held hostage in an Afghan cave for eleven harrowing years, is unexpectedly freed.
-He returns to London to find his wife is dead.
-Numb with grief, he attempts to re-build his life and answer the questions that are tormenting him.
+April 2012: Edward, a diplomat held hostage for eleven years in an Afghan cave, returns to London to find his wife is dead, and in her place is an unnerving double – his daughter, now grown up.
+Numb with grief, he attempts to re-build his life and answer the questions that are troubling him.
 Was his wife’s death an accident?
 Who paid his ransom?
-And how is his release linked to what his father did in the Second World War?
+And how was his release linked to Charles, his father?

 “As dark and nuanced as it is powerful and moving, The Road Between Us is a novel about survival, redemption and forbidden love.
 Its moral complexities will haunt the reader for days after the final page has been turned.”